Brian-Baros/SarahMemory/README.md

 **Author:** Brian Lee Baros
 **License:** © 2025 Brian Lee Baros.
 All Rights Reserved.
 ---
-#SarahMemory is a decentralized AI operating system
+# SarahMemory is a decentralized AI operating system
-#that can connect to, compete with, or replace
+# that can connect to, compete with, or replace
-#any decentralized AI network — at the user’s choice.
+# any decentralized AI network — at the user’s choice.
+---

-**Author Random Thoughts...The Thinking outloud Manifesto...
+** Author Random Thoughts...The Thinking outloud Manifesto...

 ?In a Jimmy Neutron Voice ---"Think , Think... , Think....
 BRAIN BLAST!", and Spongebob ---"IMAGINATION".
 ?Can a Machine Dream?
 ?All this talk about AI everywhere, Where Do I fit in at?